Skip to main content

 Passphrase

 The passphrase for the provided private key.
-Leave blank if your key is not encrypted.
+Leave blank if the key is not encrypted.

 Private Key

 The private key in PEM format for Snowflake Key Pair Authentication.
-Generate a key pair and register the public key with your Snowflake user.
+Generate a key pair and register the public key with the Snowflake user.
 Learn more

 Snowflake Username

-Your Snowflake username.
-This is typically your login name in uppercase.
+The Snowflake username for authentication.
+This is typically the login name in uppercase.

 MYUSER